YLu-1258/verl-articulation/docs/README_vllm0.8.md

 ## Features

-vLLM 0.8+ supports cuda graph and V1 engine by default in verl.
+vLLM 0.8+ supports cuda graph and V1 engine by default in verl_articulation.
 To enable these features, remember to add the following lines to the bash script:

 ```bash
 actor_rollout_ref.rollout.enforce_eager=False \